Self-optimizing

 In traditional workflows, performance is often a separate project.
 A working algorithm is later profiled, rewritten, parallelized, ported, tuned, and maintained by experts.
 This slows delivery and makes high-performance software difficult to scale across teams.

 ILNumerics turns much of this work into a platform capability.
-Optimization and parallel execution are handled below the application logic, so developers can focus on the numerical model, business logic, visualization, and product experience.
+Optimization and massively parallel execution are handled below the application logic, so developers can focus on the numerical model, business logic, visualization, and product experience.

 Why autonomous execution matters